Building a Bat House

 Designing (or buying) a house for our bats means understanding bats in the Northwest and working to meet their needs.

-For the Pacific Northwest, especially west of the Cascades in British Columbia, Washington and Oregon, bat houses should be painted with a flat dark exterior paint or water-based stain and placed where they will receive full sun (6 hours or more on a sunny day).
+For the Pacific Northwest, especially west of the Cascades in British Columbia, Washington and Oregon, bat houses should be painted with a flat medium-to-dark exterior paint or water-based stain and placed where they will receive full sun (6 hours or more on a sunny day).
 A nice warm place to raise their young and decrease their metabolic needs during roosting.
 As our climate warms, bat houses can be susceptible to overheating.
 If the spot you choose gets full sun, you might need to prepare a sun shade for your bat house in case of extreme heat.
 Dark paints have been shown to increase interior temperatures by 15-20 degrees.
 So a 90 degree day is almost 110 degrees inside a bat house.

 Design and Placement of Bat Houses